GSA/site-scanning-engine/docs/layout.md

 ### Libraries
 "Libraries" have an `index.js` and are meant to be used by "Applications".
 Anything that will be used by multiple "Applications" should likely be a library.

-The current libraries are:
+The libraries are:

+* [Browser](../libs/browser) which creates a headless browser for scanning.
+* [Core Scanner](../libs/core-scanner) performs all of the basic scanning logic.
+See [Website Data](https://github.com/18F/site-scanning-documentation/blob/main/about/website-data.md) for more info.
-1) [Database](../libs/database) which is responsible for all data access.
+* [Database](../libs/database) which is responsible for all data access.
-2) [Message Queue](../libs/message-queue) which is responsible for handling the message queue.
+* [Message Queue](../libs/message-queue) which is responsible for handling the message queue.
-3) [Logger](../libs/logger) which is responsible for handling application logging.
+* [Logger](../libs/logger) which is responsible for handling application logging.

 #### Adding a new Library
 To add a new library, use the Nest.js CLI to scaffold the library.